Email FacebookTwitterMenu burgerClose thin

 You’ll also need to set up governance policies, compliance measures and operational workflows.
 Your processes should cover investment management, estate planning, tax strategies and philanthropic activities, so that you can ensure all aspects of the family’s financial needs are addressed.

-You’ll then finalize the framework for your family office.
-This involves selecting and integrating the right technology platforms for financial planning and reporting, portfolio management and communication.
-You’ll also want to recruit key personnel such as accountants, investment managers, legal advisors and administrative staff.
+Finalizing the framework for a family office involves selecting and integrating the right technology platforms for financial planning and reporting, portfolio management and communication.
+It also requires recruiting key personnel such as accountants, investment managers, legal advisors and administrative staff.
 Creating a detailed operational manual that outlines all procedures and policies can also help you maintain consistency and efficiency.

 It’s important to test all systems and processes before you launch your family office to ensure everything runs smoothly.
 This involves conducting trial runs of financial transactions, reporting systems and communication protocols.
 Advisors should seek feedback from the family and other stakeholders to identify any issues and make any necessary adjustments.
 This can help you iron out any operational kinks and prepare the family office for seamless day-to-day functioning.